falke-ai-circuit/LOGReport/docs/architecture/bstool_tab_blueprint.md

 ## 2. Goals
 - Integrate `bstool.exe` directly into the LOGReport application's build process.
-- Enable execution of `bstool.exe` via a right-click context menu action on `.log` files.
+- Enable execution of `bstool.exe` via a right-click context menu action on `.log` files, passing dynamic arguments (e.g., `bstool -errlog AP01`).
+- Provide UI buttons for 'Execute', 'Copy to Log', 'Clear Terminal', and 'Clear Log' within the BsTool tab.
 - Ensure `bstool.exe` is executed with the fixed environment variable `COMMUNICATION_LINE=AB01`.
 - Capture and write the console output of `bstool.exe` to the selected `.log` file.
 - Maintain UI/UX consistency with existing command execution patterns (e.g., FBC/RPC).